-It’s called Nonviolent Communication by Marshall Rosenberg.
+It’s called Nonviolent Communication: A Language of Life by Marshall Rosenberg.
 Let me try to hold it straight.
 And I highly, highly, highly recommend this book.
 In fact, I would say if you are only able to read one book on personal development or self-help or whatever, how to live a better life, anything, how to self-actualize, this would be the book to read.

 Now, I found this book tremendously helpful in dealing with a recent conflict situation that I got into with my parents, and the trouble with dealing with conflict from my perspective is that when I’m very triggered, particularly when I’m feeling angry or I’m feeling assaulted or under threat, it’s very difficult to remain present and to say things that are constructive when a big part of me just wants to tear my opponent to pieces and rip them to shreds and say really hurtful things.

 Well, that’s not constructive.
 It never goes well.
 All that does is escalate the conflict and lead to more hurtful criticism and conflict and guilt feelings later when I’ve said terrible things that I regret.

 Now, the model in this book allows us to deal with conflict and communicate much more easily in a way that’s much more natural.
 The problem is that a lot of us guys have been socialized to communicate in ways that are quite unnatural and don’t actually reveal anything that’s going on inside of us, and as a result we end up not being understood, we don’t end up getting our needs met and we don’t get what we want from other people.